peter-izzo/Friend_bot/README.md

 # Friend_bot

+Twitter user @friendbot5

+Twitter bot that:

-Reads two differnet documents and tweets lines read off said documents every few seconds.
+Reads two different documents then tweets lines read from the documents, alternating on a timer.

+Adds a specific profiles added users.

+Follows any users that follows it.

-Twitter bot that sends current date and time to added users once per day(has not been added yet)
+Sends current date and time to one added user once per day.